BingX Review 2026

 Copy Trading Costs

 Elite traders take 8-10% of the profits they generate for you.
 This is the real cost of copy trading and it only applies when you make money.
-I paid approximately $42 in profit-sharing across my six followed traders over two months.
-Compared to managing the trades myself and potentially making worse decisions, that was money well spent.
+Approximately $42 in profit-sharing across six followed traders over two months is a typical outcome for moderate copy trading allocation — and compared to managing the trades manually, the profit share is money well spent.

 One thing to watch: some traders set their profit share at 15%.
 I avoided those.
 Stick with traders charging 8-10%.